Direkt zum Inhalt springen

 The application procedures for the Master's degree program in Social Work (M.A.) were administratively simplified in the summer semester 2020.
 By lifting the admission restriction, it is possible for applicants who meet the admisson requirements and submit all application documents in full and on time to be enrolled directly onto the degree programs.

-The team at the Student Service Center (SSC) looks forward to meeting you
+The team at the Student Service Center (SSC) will support you with all questions relating to application and admission.

 Contact us